 - ¼ teaspoon salt

-- 1- 1 1/2 tablespoon crushed red pepper flakes, more or less to taste.
+- 1- 1 1/2 tablespoon crushed red pepper flakes, adjust based on desired heat level. *See Notes

 - 1 1/2 tablespoon sweet aged balsalmic vinegar

 Combine all ingredients together in a heavy bottom medium/large pot except for balsamic vinegar.
 Stir frequently and bring to a boil.
 Reduce heat to medium and let simmer for 5 minutes or until cranberries pop.
 Continue to stir so that sugar dissolves and does not stick to bottom of pot.

 Take off heat.
 Remove cinnamon stick.
 Stir in balsamic vinegar.
 Let cool for 15 minutes.
 Transfer to sterilized mason jars to cool.
 Chutney will thicken once cooled.
 Store in refrigerator or freeze up to 6 months.

 - Cranberries are tart and require a lot of sugar.
 This recipe makes a double batch of chutney, therefore, the sugar is doubled.
 However, for a less sweet chutney, reduce the sugar to 1 3/4 cups.

 - If you would like to make a single batch, simply reduce ingredients by half.
 Adjust spices to taste.

 - If you are sensitive to spice, start with 1 teaspoon and adjust to taste.
 You can also add more spice at the end.
 Flavors get better over time.

 - I love this hand-held juicer to squeeze out small amounts of fresh juice from lemons, lime and citrus.